Call 24/7 (920) 222-2222

 • Searching for items in the car.

-Teenage drivers cause roughly 13 distracted driving-related crashes statewide every day during June, July, and August.
+Teenage drivers cause roughly 13 distracted driving-related crashes statewide every day during June, July, and August when they are out of school.
 However, anyone can be involved in a distracted driving accident.
-In 2020, 72% of distracted drivers in Wisconsin were over 25.
 Saving lives requires drivers who commit to zero distractions and focus on the road.

 Work With a Green Bay Car Accident Lawyer